Critical Decade for Climate Change PhD Studentships

 Tackling climate change transcends disciplinary boundaries, therefore our researchers will be equipped to become leaders in generating and interpreting climate-relevant real-world data and understanding trends and drivers of change in our environment, while integrating agile use of new observations with storytelling and narratives that capture human dimensions in its richest form, essentially developing a new field of climate research.

 They will document changes across nature and society, provide evidence of their drivers and triggers, their amplifying forces and intervention points, in order to inspire and inform the strongest possible responses.

 Professor Corinne Le Quéré

-The doctoral programme will be led by Professor Corinne Le Quéré, Royal Society Research Professor of Climate Change Science and international advisor on climate policy.
+The doctoral programme is led by Professor Corinne Le Quéré, Royal Society Research Professor of Climate Change Science and international advisor on climate policy.
 In collaboration with Deputy Director Dr Mark Tebboth, and ClimateUEA Chair, Professor Konstantinos Chalvatzis, an interdisciplinary group of experts across the University will support our researchers to become leaders of this Century’s climate research.